kimfucious/sakura/_posts/2018-05-19-figure-element.md

 {% endraw %}
 ```

-The above will insert the `_figure.html` file as in include, which relies on _front matter_ for it's variables to display anything from a simple caption to a caption with links for the photographer's website and/or the image's source.
+The above will insert the `_figure.html` file as in include, which relies on _front matter_ for its variables to display anything from a simple caption to a caption with links for the photographer's website and/or the image's source.

 ```markdown
 ---